 And here are some photos of mum from about the same era as the camera.
 As I was a wee bairn I didn’t have a camera and digital was a space-age away.
 So we don’t have many.

-Keep or Sell: Keep, but I left it on my shelf while I was in Japan and on return I found it had a squeak.
+Keep or Sell: Eventually I will sell it, as I tend to leave it on my shelf while in Japan.
+One one return I found it had a squeak.
 I fixed that with some lubrication, but it made me realise my cameras should be used.
-So I am tempted to get rid of my collection and just keep a few choice pieces.
-This will probably be one I will sell eventually.
-I just prefer the OMs for their lightness.
+So I now I have decided to get rid of my collection and just keep a few choice pieces.
+This will probably won’t be one.
+I just prefer the OMs and Pentaxes for their lightness.